TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

 4. Configure all related parameters and sale rules on pages,as well as choosing or not to configure other basic widgets like whitelist, **TokeniZkLocker**,  etc.;

    Note: **TokeniZkAirdrop,TokeniZkLocker** could be activated separately later.

 5. Invoke related methods on **TokeniZkFactory** to deploy specified smart contract template;

 6. Broadcast the tx with signature and proof.

-Note: Token Creatorneed pay for the whole flow(involving platform procedure fee, all token account creation fee, transaction fee, etc.
+Note: Token Creator need pay for the whole flow(involving platform procedure fee, all token account creation fee, transaction fee, etc.

 #### **Contribution Part**:

 A user enters the sales detail page, and input the contributing amount.
-Corresponding smartcontract would be invoked (during which all preset sale rules will be checked in circuit).
-Then tx.prove and trigger the wallet to make a signature and later broadcast it.
+Corresponding smart contract would be invoked (during which all preset sale rules will be checked in circuit).
+Then <tx.prove> and trigger the wallet to make a signature and later broadcast it.

 ### Working Mechanism of TokeniZk SmartContracts